Azure/AzOps/README.md

 ## Need help?

 For introduction guidance, visit the [GitHub Wiki](https://github.com/azure/azops/wiki)
-For tutorials, samples and quick starts, go to [AzOps Accelerator](https://github.com/azure/azops-accelerator)
+For tutorials, samples, and quick starts, go to [AzOps Accelerator](https://github.com/azure/azops-accelerator)
 For information on contributing to the module, visit the [Contributing Guide](https://github.com/Azure/azops/wiki/debug)
 File an issue via [GitHub Issues](https://github.com/azure/azops/issues/new/choose)

 ## Output

-AzOps is rooted in the principle that everything in Azure is a resource and to operate at-scale, it should be managed declaratively to determine target goal state of the overall platform.
+AzOps is rooted in the principle that everything in Azure is a resource and to operate at scale, it should be managed declaratively to determine the target goal state of the overall platform.

 This PowerShell module provides the ability to deploy Resource Templates & Bicep files at all Azure [scope](https://learn.microsoft.com/azure/role-based-access-control/scope-overview) levels.
 To provide this functionality the multiple scopes within Azure Resource Manager are represented (example below) within Git.
 Using directories and files, templates can be deployed (Push) at various scopes whilst also exporting (Pull) composite templates from ARM and placing them within the repository.